DMX Reportedly Hospitalized in Critical Condition After Overdose Triggers Heart Attack

 Missy Elliott, Rick Ross and Gabrielle Union are among those who offered up thoughts and prayers for DMX’s recovery.

-On Saturday morning, the internet woke up to grim news about DMX.
-According to TMZ, the legendary rapper was hospitalized after reportedly overdosing at his New York home at around 11 p.m.
-Friday.
+On Saturday morning, the internet woke up to grim news that legendary rapper DMX was hospitalized after overdosing at his New York home at around 11 p.m.
+Friday, TMZ reported.

+While a representative told Inside Edition Digital that the rapper had been taken off life support and was breathing on his own Saturday, the rapper's attorney Murray Richman responded "not to my knowledge," when asked by CBS News about that information.

-The outlet reports the overdose triggered a heart attack.
-The 50-year-old was taken to a local hospital in White Plains, New York and is reportedly in critical condition.
-TMZ cites one source as saying Simmons has “some brain activity” and another stating he is in a vegetative state, with doctors bracing for the worst.
+TMZ reported the overdose triggered a heart attack.
+The 50-year-old was taken to a local hospital in White Plains, New York.

 DMX, whose real name is Earl Simmons, has been forthright about his addiction.
 He has previously said that he first became addicted to crack cocaine when he was just 14 years old, after smoking marijuana that was laced with the drug.
 Simmons most recently entered rehab in 2019.